-Programme Specification (Postgraduate) FOR ENTRY YEAR: Choose an item.
+Programme Specification (Postgraduate) FOR ENTRY YEAR: 2025/26

-Date created: Click or tap here to enter text.Last amended: 30/09/2024Version no. 2
+Date created: n/a Last amended: 30/09/2024 Version no. 1

 Appendix 1: Programme structure (programme regulations)

 The University regularly reviews its programmes and modules to ensure that they reflect the current status of the discipline and offer the best learning experience to students.
 On occasion, it may be necessary to alter particular aspects of a course or module.